VarunPatelius/Py-iMessenger/README.md

 Py-iMessenger's frontend design takes inspiration from Zeke Snider's [Jared](https://github.com/ZekeSnider/Jared), however the backend was written by myself in Python.

+Py-iMessenger also supports the ability to send text messages to a iMessage groupchat.
+When added to a groupchat, all users except the host device will be able to run commands that send texts, image sending is not availible.

 ## Installation
 The following steps show how to get Py-iMessenger up and running.